 Thousands of people misuse drugs every year, and it has become commonplace for people to self-medicate and self-diagnose medical issues.
 This is not only dangerous because of the medical and health risks associated with self-diagnosing and self-medicating, but it is increasing the number of people who become addicted to drugs after misusing them.

-Drug misuse itself is a very easy way for people to become addicted to drugs.
+Drug misuse is a very easy way for people to become addicted to drugs.
 Regardless of the type of drug that the person is misusing, any drug that is not being used for its regulated purpose has the potential to turn into an addiction.

 Because it is so common to misuse drugs, many people do not think that misusing drugs is an actual problem.
 However, drug misuse is a serious issue.
 It is very dangerous to assume that you understand how a drug works more than a certified medical professional.
-People who misuse drugs I put at a higher risk of potentially overdosing or mixing a deadly combination of drugs.
+People who misuse drugs are at a higher risk of potentially overdosing or mixing a deadly combination of drugs.

 Recognizing the signs and symptoms of drug misuse and substance use disorder early can be the difference between catching the disorder early and becoming heavily addicted to substances and misused drugs.